Types of Cerebral Palsy

 Settlement

-for a child who suffered brain damage causing cerebral palsy as a result of a family practice physician’s failure to perform a timely Caesarean section in the face of fetal distress.
+for a child who suffered brain damage that caused cerebral palsy when a family practice physician failed to perform a timely Caesarean section in the face of fetal distress.

 $2.35 Million